-Violation Action Level Harassment Sexual Making unwelcome sexual advances, requests for sexual favors, and other verbal, graphic, written, or physical conduct of a sexual nature where such conduct has the purpose or effect of creating an intimidating, hostile, or offensive educational environment.
-Sexual harassment can include nonverbal forms (e.g., "sexting," tweeting, or otherwise sending messages through networking sites and/or telecommunication devices).
-3 Pornography Possessing or providing sexually explicit and obscene depictions of persons, in words, or images.
-3 Examples: viewing and/or sharing nude or sexually-charged images (non-art, non-educational) of people in books, magazines, electronic devices, or on the Internet; using an electronic device to send or receive nude images, partially-nude images, or images that are sexual in nature ("i.e. sexting"), or drawing nude images, partially-nude images, or images that are sexual in nature that have no redeeming educational value.
-Harassment, Sexual with Contact Committing sexual harassment that includes physical contact.
-4 Indecent Exposure Engaging in sexual acts or public sexual indecency.
-4 or Public Sexual Indecency Examples: Public urination, streaking, masturbation, "peeping tom" (including taking photos or videotaping), exposing another student's private parts, or engaging in intercourse or oral sex.
-Sexual Assault or Rape Intentionally or knowingly engaging in sexual intercourse or oral sexual contact with any person without consent of such person.
+SEXUAL OFFENSES Violation Action Level Harassment, Sexual Making unwelcome sexual advances, requests for sexual favors, and other verbal, graphic, written or physical conduct of a sexual nature where such conduct has the purpose or effect of creating an intimidating, hostile, or offensive educational environment.
+Sexual harassment can include nonverbal forms (e.g., "sexting," tweeting, or otherwise sending messages through networking sites and/or telecommunication devices), or physical conduct of a sexual nature.
+3 Pornography Possessing or providing sexually explicit and obscene depictions of persons, in words or images.
+Examples: viewing and/or sharing nude or sexually-charged images (non-art, non-educational) of people in books, magazines, electronic devices, or on the Internet; using an electronic device to send or receive nude images, partially-nude images, or images that are sexual in nature ("i.e. sexting"), or drawing nude images, partially-nude images or images that are sexual in nature that have no redeeming educational value.
+3 Harassment, Sexual with contact Committing sexual harassment that includes physical contact.
+4 Indecent Exposure or Public Sexual Indecency Engaging in sexual acts or public sexual indecency.
+Examples: Public urination, streaking, masturbation, "peeping tom" (including taking photos or videotaping), exposing another.
+4 Sexual Assault or Rape Intentionally or knowingly engaging in sexual intercourse or oral sexual contact with any person without consent of such person.
 5 Mandatory report to law enforcement